dotnet/runtime-assets/README.md

 ## Workflow

-1. (Optional) Test locally.
-2. Submit a PR with the new assets.
+1. Submit a PR with the new assets.
-3. After the PR is merged, an internal build publishes assets to the Build Assets Registry and an auto PR will be opened in the subscribing repositories.
+2. After the PR is merged, an internal build publishes assets to the Build Assets Registry and an auto PR will be opened in the subscribing repositories.

+- Optional step: Local testing.

 ## Example

 Let's assume we are adding a new unit test for the GZip feature from the `System.IO.Compression` namespace, and the test depends on a file called `example.gz`.

-### 1. (Optional) Test locally.
+### 1. Submit a PR to runtime-assets with the new files.

+### 2. Post-merge

+After the PR is merged an internal build will publish the packages to an internal feed and update the Build Assets Registry.
+Subscribers to this repository will receive an auto PR update with the updated package version.

+You can sync your `runtime` clone to the latest bits in `main` to consume the latest `runtime-assets` package, which means you can revert your `Nuget.config` temporary change.

+### Optional step: local testing

+Testing your assets in your local machine is an optional step you can perform before submitting your PR.
+Local testing is usually not necessary due to the nature of this repository, which mostly only deals with static files.
+Feel free to skip this section.

 a) Save `example.gz` inside `runtime-assets\src\System.IO.Compression.TestData\GZipTestData`.